YouSee: YouSee Mobile

 Parent company TDC had in 2011 acquired the mobile virtual network operator Onfone which at the time were using the network of Telenor.
 After the acquisition, Onfone switched to the TDC mobile network, but were kept as a separate brand until December 2013 where Onfone were re-branded as YouSee Mobile.

 The YouSee Mobile service uses the network of sister company, TDC Net.
 This network covers 99.5% of Denmark using 2G, 4G and 5G.

-It was announced in September 2013 that Huawei were to do a complete overhaul of the 3G and 4G network infrastructure starting on 1 March 2014 and lasting 6 years.
+It was announced in September 2013 that Huawei would do a complete overhaul of the 3G and 4G network infrastructure, starting on 1 March 2014 and lasting six years.

 However, in March 2019, it was announced that Huawei was to be replaced by Ericsson, maintaining the entire network, modernizing the 4G LTE network, and roll-out a nationwide 5G network.

 The 5G network launched on 7 September 2020.

 In late 2022 the 3G network was phased out.
 Nevertheless, the older 2G network is still available.